geraldomindsinaction/geraldomindsinaction/README.md

 - 👋 Hi, I’m Geraldo Kandonga Fillipus
 - 👀 My work at Mindsinaction, is to work with computer to build things that tells the computer what to do.
 - 🌱 I’m currently improving my UX design skills and UI development.
-- 💞️ I’m looking to work with you if you interested in payment systems.
+- 💞️ I’m looking to work with you if you are interested in payment systems.
 - Cheers!!!

 <!---